 Stevia is not just beneficial for weight loss.
 There are many other health benefits from using stevia leaf extract.

 If someone started using this sugarless sweetener to replace refined sugars in their diet, they may see a decrease of tooth decay.
-In 1999, an average person consumed 158 pounds of sugar a year.
-That means that people are consuming over 3 pounds of sugar every week!

 One can only imagine how many teeth can be saved by replacing all of that sugar with healthier options, such as stevia.
 That is one of the great benefits of stevia.